Warren Consolidated Schools: Annie Flynn Educational Center (Sterling Heights)

-Butcher Education Center
+Butcher Educational Center

 Previously operated as Thomas Butcher Junior High School until 1982, it has housed the Macomb Mathematics Science Technology Center since 1989, the Middle School Mathematics Science Technology Center since 2013, and the Middle School Visual and Performing Arts program since 2014.
 It also previously housed Community High School until 2014, when it was transferred to Flynn Educational Center following its opening.

+Angus Educational Center

+Operated as Angus Elementary School until it closed in 2019, currently operates as Angus Educational Center.
+Angus currently houses the district's Early Childhood Special Education (ECSE).

 Former Schools

 Several schools once in the district have been closed: